ws-kj/xsnip/README.md

 ## Usage

-Click and drag anywhere on the screen to make a selection.
+Click and drag anywhere on the screen to make a selection, or screenshot a window by clicking on it.

 A selection made with the left mouse button will be automatically copied to the clipboard.